 - Kick a soccer ball at Dracena Quarry Park.
 BYO ball, cones, and snacks.

 - Skateboard or scooter at the area skateparks.
-Try the one in Piedmont if you haven’t been.

 - Cycle over the Bay.
 Ride bikes across the Bay Bridge to Treasure Island and back.
 Enjoy the Judge John Sutter Pier!

-- Stand-up paddle boarding in Alameda.
+- Stand-up paddleboarding in Alameda.
 Make an appointment at Mike’s Paddle for gear and lessons.
 Here are more East Bay places to SUP >>

 - Kayak in the Bay.
 Lots of cool East Bay places to get in the water for a kayak trip.